top of page

 OUR WORK

-The Community Development Initiative: To transform and inspire communities to approach the issues of homelessness and trauma from a place of deep compassion, care, and a desire to help.
-To use non-denominational, connection-and-conversation based transformation to create a volunteer base of educated, informed and compassionate community members.
+• To inspire and educate communities to approach the issues of homelessness and trauma from a place of deep compassion, care, and a desire to help.

-To support (financially, collegially, emotionally, spiritually), develop and represent the crucial work of street ministers in local communities across the United States.
+• To support, develop and represent the crucial work of street chaplains in local communities across the United States.

 OUR MISSION

-We equip local communities to build professional and community-based systems of wholistic care for those living in the institutions of poverty, homelessness and county incarceration.
+We equip local communities to build professional and community-based systems of spiritual care for those experiencing houselessness and poverty.

 OUR VALUES